uxlfoundation/oneAPI-spec/source/elements/oneART/source/oidn-spec.rst

 which will read the input image data from the specified buffers and produce the denoised output image.

-In the following we describe the different filters that are currently implemented in Intel Open Image Denoise.
+In the following we describe the different filters that are currently implemented in Open Image Denoise.

 RT
 ~~